hund030/TeamsFx_Wiki_review/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

 For Teams Bot Applications
 -------------------------
 1. Update AAD app manifest. `TeamsFx-Auth/aad.manifest.template.json` is an Azure AD manifest template.
-You can copy and paste this file to any folder of your project and take notes of the path to this file.
+You can copy and paste this file to any folder of your project, rename as `aad.manifest.json` and take notes of the path to this file.
 Because the path will be useful later.
 And you need to make the following updates in the template to create/update an Azure AD app for SSO:

    1. "identifierUris": Used to uniquely identify and access the resource.[HelpLink.](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#identifieruris-attribute) You need to set correct Redirect Uris into "identifierUris" for successfully identify this app.